wzt98/Birdy/README.md

 # Birdy
-A TikTok dataset of videos calling for justice for Birdy.
+A TikTok dataset of videos calling for justice for @birdy